Wendy Williams Files for Divorce From Kevin Hunter

 Wendy Williams is calling it quits with Kevin Hunter.

-The 54-year-old talk show host has filed for divorce from her husband, executive producer of The Wendy Williams Show and father of 18-year-old son Kevin Jr., after 21 years of marriage, her attorney told Page Six on Thursday.
+The 54-year-old talk show host recently filed for divorce from her husband, executive producer of The Wendy Williams Show and father of 18-year-old son Kevin Jr., after 21 years of marriage, E!
+News confirmed on Thursday.
+Her attorney previously announced the news to Page Six.
 Williams' rep could not be reached for comment.

 The breakup comes amid rumors that Hunter, 46, has been cheating on the Wendy Williams Show host and fathered a child with his alleged mistress.
 Neither they nor Williams have spoken about the reports.